 Chocolate Caramel Slices are a classic Australian treat.
 Make them more delicious with a touch of sea salt.

-This post has been sponsored by NESCAFÉ Dolce Gusto, who asked me to try their three new morning coffees, but the content and opinions are my own.
+This post has been prepared in collaboration with NESCAFÉ Dolce Gusto, but the content and opinions are my own.

 For the longest time, my husband and I have been fans of preparing our coffee in an Italian-made stove-top coffee pot.
 The simple ritual of making coffee – filling the pot with water, grinding the coffee beans, and waiting for the coffee to brew and fill the kitchen with the aromas of chicory and arabica beans – was something we enjoyed as part of the coffee drinking experience.